 Migraine attacks do not affect only adults.
 Sadly, migraines are very common in children.
+If you are pregnant and have migraine, click here.
 Kids as young as 18 months have been reported to have had a migraine.
 Half of migraine sufferers have their first attack before they are 12 years old.
 Studies show that 10% of school-age children suffer from migraines, and that in 70% of cases a child that has migraines has a close family member that does or did have migraines.

 Migraine symptoms in kids may be different from those in adults.
 Children can develop a condition that is rare in adults.
 This is an unusual and atypical variation of migraine.
 This variation is not associated with headaches.